humdingerb/clipdinger/Readme.md

 Once the limit of the history is reached, the oldest entry is removed automatically to make room for the new clipping.

 You can remove an entry by selecting it and pressing _DEL_ or choose _Remove clip_ from the context menu.
-You remove the complete clipboard history with _Clear history_ from the History menu.
+You remove the complete clipboard history with _Clear history_ from the _History_ menu.

+_Auto-paste_ will put the clipping you've chosen via double-click or _RETURN_ into the window that was active before you have summoned Clipdinger.

-The other settings pertain to the fading feature: When the checkbox Fade history entries over time is active, entries get darker as time ticks on.
+The other settings below pertain to the fading feature: When the checkbox _Fade history entries over time_ is active, entries get darker as time ticks on.
 You can set the intervall that entries are being tinted (_Delay_) and by how much they are tinted (_Steps_).
 Below the sliders is a summary of your settings in plain English.

 ### Tips & Tricks